 10.2.
-Professional judgement and competency
+Professional judgement

-Veterinary professionals are empowered to make well-justified decisions and take actions that meet their peers' and public expectations appropriate to the context.
+Veterinary professionals are supported to make well-justified decisions and actions that meet their peers' and public expectations.
 Complaints are viewed as an opportunity for reflection and where necessary, growth.

 - a.
-All registered veterinary professionals are familiar with the guidance provided by their relevant veterinary regulator/s about professional standards of veterinary practice. - b.
+All registered veterinary professionals are aware of their responsibilities, privileges and obligations under their relevant Acts, and are familiar with the guidance provided by their state veterinary Board about professional standards of veterinary practice. - b.
 Everyone in the team respects diversity in veterinary professionals' approach to their work.
 Everyone understands that there is more than one effective way to do many things. - c.
-Everyone respects that professional judgement includes navigation of various owner, patient and environmental constraints and considerations, including: - animal health and wellbeing - public health and safety - environmental impact - currency of knowledge and practice - legal and regulatory compliance - healthy, supportive and collegiate work environment - d.
-Everyone understands that upholding regulated professional standards refers to good practice which "meets peer and public expectations" across a spectrum of care, and not "gold" standard care in every case.
+Everyone respects that professional judgement includes navigation of various owner, patient and environmental constraints and considerations, including: - animal health and wellbeing

+- public health and safety - environmental impact - currency of knowledge and practice - legal and regulatory compliance - healthy, supportive and collegiate work environment - d.
+Everyone understands that upholding regulated professional standards refers to good practice which "meets peer and public expectations" and not "gold" standard care in every case.
 Workplace peers are available to provide perspectives on what might be considered reasonable by professional peers; all veterinarians learn from and contribute perspective to others' work. - e.
 Everyone is empowered to ask questions to understand why patient health decisions have been made, and to contribute other ideas and suggestions. - f.
-Everyone is encouraged and supported to identify and acknowledge the limits of their own expertise and ask for others' assistance and perspectives.
+Everyone is encouraged and supported to identify and acknowledge the limits of their own expertise and ask for others' assistance and perspectives. - g.

-- g.
 Professional decisions are made based on contemporary knowledge and evidence, to the extent that that exists.
 Innovation based on sound related evidence is acknowledged as necessary for both knowledge expansion and to suit very varied veterinary work contexts. - h.
 Concerns about professional standards are investigated according to a consistent and fair process, always seeking first to understand reasons for behaviour.
 Peer or public concerns are heard attentively, and veterinarians are always given an opportunity to explain the rationale for their decisions and actions. - i.
 Any complaint about professional standards that escalates to a state or territory veterinary Board is viewed constructively as an opportunity for independent and objective feedback to validate or strengthen practise.
 Support, including mentoring for that process, is facilitated where appropriate.

 10.3.
-Leadership, management and clinical governance systems
+Leadership and management systems

-Leadership, management and workplace systems support everyone to meet their professional responsibilities including effective teamwork with animal owners and peers, and continued learning and development.
+Leadership and management systems support everyone to meet their professional responsibilities.

 - a.
-Policies, systems, processes, decisions and procedures appropriately consider and prioritise - animal health and wellbeing - public health and safety - environmental impact - · currency of knowledge and practice - legal and regulatory compliance - safe, healthy, supportive and collegiate teamwork - b.
+Policies, systems, processes, decisions and procedures appropriately consider and prioritise - animal health and wellbeing - public health and safety - environmental impact - currency of knowledge and practice - legal and regulatory compliance - healthy, supportive and collegiate work environment - b.
 There are systems, including technology where appropriate, to support professional standards of complete record keeping and communication.
-This includes informed medical and financial consent, communications with owners and peers, reasons for decisions, test results, outcomes, further plans and aftercare in accordance with regulatory guidance. - c.
+This includes informed medical and financial consent, communications with owners and peers, reasons for decisions, test results, outcomes and further plans, in accordance with regulatory guidance. - c.
 Registered professionals are empowered to make decisions and act in a manner that reflects their own professional judgement, acknowledging that veterinary practitioners are individually accountable for their professional standards. - d.
 All team members are helped to develop a good understanding of the regulatory considerations and constraints of veterinary work, including the veterinarian's accountability and the public's responsibilities.
-Resources such as fact sheets and checklists that help educate team members and the public about these responsibilities are utilised. - e.
+Resources such as fact sheets and checklists that help educate team members and the public about these responsibilities are utilised.

+- e.
 Development and regular review of systems and policies that support professional standards occurs in consultation with all regulated professionals and other relevant team members to ensure they are practical, clear, comprehensive and efficient in supporting professional practice. - f.
-All team members are supported by complaint review processes and constructive leadership, to approach complaints and adverse events as an opportunity for reflection and where necessary, systems improvement, team learning and personal growth.
+Continuing education support, such as allocated time, funding and agreed use, adequately reflects professional standards CPD requirements